GoesToEleven/golang-web-dev/043_docker/08_add-binary/README.md

 # Move go

-I'm putting Go at root
+I'm putting Go at "/".

+Move it there if it's not already there.

 ```
 mv go /